Basic AI Chatbot Pricing: A simple chatbot that can answer questions about a product or service might cost around $10,000 to develop.

 User Documentation: Draft guides and how-to videos for users that show them how to interact with the AI agent.

-Successful AI agents require continuous improvements through iterative training cycles.
+Let’s Build Your Agent PoCSuccessful AI agents require continuous improvements through iterative training cycles.
 Best practices for iterative AI improvement include:

-Let’s take a look at the cost to build AI agent phase wise.
+Now when you know how to build an AI agent, let’s take a look at the cost to build AI agent phase wise.
 Different activities occur in each phase (planning and data collection, deployment and maintenance).
 Below is an estimate of the costs associated with each development phase:

 Development Phase | Cost Range | Description |